Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/07-AI-Engine-Floating-Point/README.md

 In this design, you learned:

 - How to use real floating-point data and coefficients in FIR filters.
-- How to handle complex floating-point data and complex floating-points coefficients in FIR filters.
+- How to handle complex floating-point data and complex floating-point coefficients in FIR filters.
 - How to organize the compute sequence.
 - How to use `fpmul`, `fpmac`, and `fpadd` in the real and complex case.